nesquena/gitdocs/README.md

 # Gitdocs

-Collaborate on files and docs through a shared git repository. gitdocs will automatically push changes to the repo as well as pull in changes.
+Open-source dropbox alternative powered by git.
+Collaborate on files and tasks without any extra hassle. gitdocs will automatically keep everyone's repos in sync by pushing and pulling changes.
-This allows any git repo to be used as a collaborative task list or wiki for a team.
+This allows any git repo to be used as a collaborative task list, file share, or wiki for a team.
-You can also start a web front-end allowing the repo to be accessed through a browser.
+Supports a web front-end allowing each repo to be accessed through your browser.

 **Note:** Right now, gitdocs only supports Mac OSX using fsevent.
 Linux and windows support are coming very soon, so check back here again.